fbpx

 The purpose of assessment is to fairly and equitably establish values allowing for the fair distribution of the property tax burden.
 Assessed values are based on establishing either a market or regulated value.

-• Market Value -This is defined by the MGA Section 1(n) as “the amount that a property might be expected to realize if it is sold on the open market by a willing seller to a willing buyer.”
-The market value date is established as of July 1, the year preceding the tax year.
-For example, July 1, 2021, is the valuation date for the 2022 tax year.
+• Market Value – This is defined by MGA Section 1(n) as “the amount that a property, as defined in section 284(1)(r), might be expected to realize if it is sold on the open market by a willing seller to a willing buyer”.
+The Market Value date is established as of July 1, the year preceding the tax year.
+For example, July 1, 2023, is the valuation date for the 2024 tax year.

 Assessment Classes